stevenchadburrow/AcolyteHandheld/README.md

 # Acolyte Handheld

 The Acolyte Handheld is a portable PIC32MZ based game console.
-It is programmed with my own NES emulator, as well as the <a href="https://github.com/deltabeard/Peanut-GB">Peanut-GB Emulator</a>.
+It is programmed with my own homebrew NES emulator, as well as the <a href="https://github.com/deltabeard/Peanut-GB">Peanut-GB Emulator</a>.
 Most of the code is derived from my previous project <a href="https://github.com/stevenchadburrow/AcolyteHandPICd32">here</a>.<br>

 <b>Features</b>